sicil1ano/DirectoryComparer/README.md

 Directory Comparer - Version 0.1

 It represents my first work with WPF.
-So, if you find something that it could be improved, that's because I have to learn more.
+So, if you find something that it could be improved, that's because I have to learn more about .NET.
 After all, Rome wasn't built in a day. :P

 Description: